fangohr/micromagnetic-standard-problem-ferromagnetic-resonance/README.md

 of demagnetization energy.

 The finite element approach can be brought into agreement with finite difference through an appropriate choice of mesh discretization.
 The standard simulation uses one based on a 5x5x5nm cell size, but in figure 13 we show the spectra resulting from a 2x2x1nm cell size.
 This mesh is also provided, and can be utilized in simulations by changing the variable `mesh_name` in both `relaxation_stage.py` and `dynamic_stage.py` to `mesh_name = meshes/mesh_221.nmesh.h5`

-## Todo
-1. Check and proof-read the README in particular the installation instructions for OOMMF.

-   Marijan: I polished this file and am happy with how it looks.
-   The installation of oommf and nmag are never easy, so maybe it is the best to refer users to webpages.

-2. Understand why the output of the standard problem for `Nmag` varies between runs.
-This can be reproduced by entering `Nmag_standard_problem` and running

-    ```bash
-    $ make data
-    $ mv Dynamic_txyz.txt Dynamic_txyz.txt.old
-    $ make data
-    ```

-   and then comparing `Dynamic_txyz.txt` with `Dynamic_txyz.txt.old`

-   Marijan: This problem was probably caused by the wrong data committed to the repository.
-I have tested multiple runs on two different machines, and there are no differences.

-3. Understand why the output `Dynamic_txyz.txt` from `Nmag` is different from `OOMMF`.
-This can be demonstrated with the cached data already in the repository by running [Todo3.py](Todo3.py)

-   Marijan: This problem is now solved and it was caused by the Nmag tolerances.
-These tolerances are now reduced and agreement is good.
-We need to discuss whether changing tolerances is ok for standard problem.
-Also, we should remember to remove Todo.py and comparison.pdf files from the repository later.